Lonely Beach, Koh Chang

 Lonely Beach Accommodation

-Finally, Siam Hut, the hut resort where time stood still was demolished in April 2020 as the landlord didn’t renew their lease.
-As of mid 2023 nothing has been built on the site.
+Finally, Siam Hut, backpacker huts where time stood still.
+It was demolished in April 2020 as the landlord didn’t renew their lease.
+As of late 2025 nothing has been built on the site.

 If you’re planning on staying any further south than Bhumiyama Resort then remember that the beach runs out here and bungalows to the south will either be roadside, among coconut trees or be a stone’s throw from a stony shoreline devoid of sand.